malhaouit/alx-low_level_programming/README.md

-This repo is all about doing small projects in C programming language.
+This repo is all about doing small projects in C programming language